ashuhlee/twitch-widget/README.md

 # Twitch Goal Widget 🌿

-Animated and fully customizable Streamelements goal widget for content creators
+Animated and fully customizable Streamelements goal widget for content creators.
+This repository is for portfolio purposes only.

 > [!NOTE]
 > This is a paid product and is not allowed to be redistributed.